NannyML/nannyml/docs/how_it_works/multivariate_drift.rst

   order to get meaningful results when we use the method on reference data chunks.
 - Encode categorical data as integers for better compatibility with LightGBM.

-The classifier cross validation part consists of the following steps:
+The classifier cross validation part uses the data created and consists of the following steps:

-- Hyperparameter tuning.
-This step is optional.
-It uses the dataset created from the previous step and stores the resulting optimal hyperparameters.
+- Optionally, hyperparameter tuning is performed.
+The hyperparameters learnt during this step will be used in the model training steps below.
 - If hyperparameter tuning is not requested, user specified hyperpatameters can be used instead of the default LightGBM optioms.
 - sklearn's `StratifiedKFold` is used to split the data into folds.